arundurvasula/logthat/README.md

 **Couldn't this program be avoided by writing scripts for all data analysis?**

 In a perfect world, yes.
-But the reality is it's easier to write an awk one-liner and forget about it than it is to save your one-liner in a script.
+But the reality is it's often easier to write an awk one-liner and forget about it than it is to save your one-liner in a script.

 **What sorts of things can we log?**